 - Find a trustworthy product and stick with it.
 I buy Fox Farms products when I can’t find manure or compost in bulk, and they assure me that they do not use biosolids in their products.

-Want to learn more about building great garden soil?
+Want to learn more about building good organic soil?

-Want to know more about Susan’s book?
+Want to know more about Susan’s book and how to build good soil?
 Head on over to her site to see more about the contents and to download some sample pages.